polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 ---
 title: Creating Your Private Network
 ---
 Now that each participant has their own keys generated, you're ready to start your own custom chain.
+In this section it is no longer required to use a single physical machine or a single binary.

 > Validators should not share the same keys, even for learning purposes.
 If two validators have the
 > same keys, they will produce conflicting blocks and be slashed.